laurilehmijoki/tomcat7_rhel/README.md

 ### Run smoke test on the application

     ssh webuser@superserver "/opt/my-web-application/bin/run_smoke_test.sh"

 ## Known problems

 * You may need to `puppet apply` the configuration twice, because the Tomcat Manager declarations have insufficient dependencies.

+* The Tomcat access logs are not rotated.

 ## Development